Avg. Income Earned by Following this Post: $250/week

 Of course, you can sell anything on eBay, my experience has only been in selling clothes and a few other items that I picked up from thrift stores and garage sales.
 But, there are hundreds and thousands of people that are making a thousand or more dollars a week and sometimes a day, selling various items on eBay.
 If you’re serious about turning eBay into a huge stream of income, then you might consider Googling courses that will teach you things like drop-shipping (which is a way of selling items on eBay, where someone else ships them for you).
 Like I said, many people are making thousands of dollars every week with techniques like drop-shipping, but you can make a few hundred a week by doing what I did, above, or just selling things lying around your dorm room or house.

 You might also consider going around your dorm or neighborhood and offering to sell things for people and then charging a commission.
-The ways to make money on eBay are endless, so as usual, get creative and start making money today!
+The ways to make money on eBay are endless, so as usual, sort out your finances get creative and start making money today!